GA-FrontEnd-Projects/form-validation-jquery-validate/README.md

 7. For each of the mandatory fields, create a custom error message by adding `data-msg-required="[your message, without brackets]"` to the input element.
 Reload the page, submit the empty form, and see your new messages in action.

 8. The validation plugin offers [preset validation rules](https://jqueryvalidation.org/documentation/#link-list-of-built-in-validation-methods) for common types of form inputs.
-For the email address field, add a rule that makes sure the string in that field is formatted like an email address.
+For the email address field, add a rule using the `data-rule-x` attribute format that we used earlier to ensure the field is formatted as an email address.
 Also add an error message for this rule that lets the user know they need to enter an email address.

 9. Now add `data-rule-required="true"` to the radio button elements.
 Also add asterisks next to the field labels to indicate to the user that these fields are required.
 Watch what happens when the form is submitted without having selected an option for either field.
 Gross.